SWP - Policy Interface

 Implemented

-The Ministry conducts planned inspections to assess compliance with the terms and conditions of pesticide prescribed instruments and other related regulatory requirements.
+The Ministry undertakes planned compliance activities which may include inspections of Prescribed instrument holders to assess compliance with the terms and conditions of pesticide prescribed instruments and other related regulatory requirements.
 Ministry staff may also conduct reactive inspections if the Ministry becomes aware of a complaint or concern linked to a particular site.
 Where non-compliance with prescribed instrument requirements or other regulatory requirements are identified, the Ministry takes action to bring sites into compliance.
 Various approaches may be used by Inspectors to ensure proponents bring their operation into compliance with legal requirements.

 MECP - WDS-Landfilling and Storage Inspections